Venezuela opposition says blocked from meeting near summit

 Venezuela's opposition says the government is engaged in a wave of repression, including arrests of activists, while Maduro says his security forces are thwarting U.S.-backed coup plots.

-The government has not yet said who is coming to the Non-Aligned meeting, though local media have reported there will be few heads of state beyond Venezuela's main political allies around the region like Cuba, Ecuador and Bolivia.
+The government has not yet said who is coming to the Non-Aligned meeting.
+Venezuelan media, however, have reported there will be few heads of state beyond Venezuela's main political allies around the region such as Cuba, Ecuador and Bolivia.

 Ramos, a pugnacious 72-year-old lawyer and veteran of Venezuela's turbulent politics, delights hardliners with his colorful anti-socialist rhetoric and now rivals other opposition leaders Henrique Capriles and Leopoldo Lopez in popularity.